TechColab/uEVSE/README.md

 ## Feature ritch varient
 I have used an ESP-01 in place of a 555 before so it seems a natural choice here.
 The pros and cons being as follows:
- - Needs a 3.3V supply regulator
- - Outputs are only 3.3V
- - Very limited outputs, in terms of count and restrictions
- - Needs driver IC with 3.3V inputs and 12V outputs
- - No need for software development
- + Does not need the op-amp
  + Hopefully more accurate timing
  + Better duty-cycle control: 0-100% without any impact on frequency
  + Allows real-time control by mobile device, for duty-cycle, on/off, delay-start, duration-limit etc.
  + Potential integration with Home Assistant etc.
  + Easier to build the hardware
+ + Does not need the op-amp
  ~ Probably about the same size and cost
+ - Needs driver IC with 3.3V inputs and 12V outputs
+ - Needs a 3.3V supply regulator
+ - Outputs are only 3.3V
+ - Very limited outputs, in terms of count and restrictions
+ - Needs software development

 To be continued.